 Highest Ranking Graduate

-In conjunction with Texas Education Code (TEC), §54.301, the Texas Education Agency (TEA) provides an opportunity for each public and accredited non-public high school in Texas to identify a student to award a "Highest Ranking Graduate” certificate and tuition waiver document.
-These documents shall be presented to the highest ranking graduate (HRG) in the senior class at each high school campus.
+In conjunction with Texas Education Code (TEC), §54.301, the Texas Education Agency (TEA) provides an opportunity for each public, charter, and accredited non-public high school in Texas to identify a student to award a "Highest Ranking Graduate” certificate and declaration document.
+This certificate and declaration document shall be presented to the highest ranking graduate (HRG) in the senior class.
 Under no circumstances may a student ranked lower than "highest" be awarded this honor.
-The HRG should present the tuition waiver document to the college or university upon admission and retain the certificate for personal use.
-The HRG tuition waiver document authorizes the president of any state-supported college or university to provide a waiver for tuition in accordance with TEC §54.301.
+The HRG should present the declaration document to the college or university upon admission and retain the certificate for personal use.
+The HRG declaration document authorizes the president of any state-supported college or university to provide a waiver for tuition in accordance with TEC §54.301.

-The local school board should adopt and adhere to a policy that outlines the criteria and the method to select one student as their HRG to receive the tuition waiver.
-The methodology for determining the HRG is a decision that rests strictly with the local school district.
-State law contains no provision that designates the commissioner of education or the TEA as the decision-making authority in this area.
+Methodology for determining the HRG is a decision which rests strictly with the local school or district.
+Local school boards should adopt and adhere to a policy that outlines the criteria and the method by which a student is selected as the HRG.
+State law contains no provision that designates the Commissioner of Education or the TEA as the decision-making authority in this area.

-TEA will send superintendents and principals separate correspondence detailing the process for completing the certificate and tuition waiver document.
+Note: TEA will send a separate correspondence to campus administrators detailing the process for HRG submission and receipt of the certificate and declaration document.
 Additional questions regarding this matter may be sent to email@example.com.